What is my Coin Worth?

 the 1970 Large and Small Date Pennies?

 When you look at the 1970 small date (or high 7) penny, the top of the 7 lines up with the top of the 9 and the 0.
 On the Large date (or low 7) the top of the seven is slightly lower.
 There are pictures in -- "The Official Red Book.
 A Guide Book of United States Coins" by R. S. Yeoman -- at your local library.
+As you can see from the pictures below, it is quite difficult to tell the difference.

 What is a 1979 Type I and Type II Cent?